caderek/gramma/README.md

 ## Usage

-Print possible mistakes for a sting:
+Print possible mistakes for a string:

 `gramma check [text]`